mahiluthra/mousetracking_experiment/README.md

 The experiment has been designed on JavaScript using the jsPsych library (https://www.jspsych.org/).
 Since this experiment is browser based, it can be conveniently used for online experiments (e.g., on MTurk).
 However, given that online experiments have less controlled environments, reliability might be affected.

-Javascript code for a sample mousetracking experiment has been included-- other experiments can be adapted from it.
-The sample experiment can also be found here.
+The jspsych directory includes plugins needed to create a mouse tracking experiment.
+Code for a sample mousetracking experiment has also been included-- other experiments can be adapted from this sample experiment.
+The sample experiment is also available here for demonstration.
 By default the experiment tracks mouse-coordinates in a 600x1000 pixel container.
 These dimensions can easily be altered.
-The current code is unable to identify the screen dimensions of the use and adapt accordingly.
-R code for cleaning, simple analyses (timenormalizing coordinates, calculating area under the curve), and plotting have been included.
-Below is an example of mouse trajectory plots that result from this experiment.
+The current code is unable to identify the screen dimensions of the user and adapt accordingly.

+R code for cleaning data, conducting simple analyses (timenormalizing coordinates, calculating area under the curve), and plotting have been included.
+Below is an example of mouse trajectory plots resulting from this experiment.
+More complex analyses methods can easily be conducting using cleaned mouse trajectory data.

 ![mt_fig](mt_fig.png)